Church of England: Reformation

 The Church of England was the established church (constitutionally established by the state with the head of state as its supreme governor).
 The exact nature of the relationship between church and state would be developed over the next century.
-Notably, the Act of Settlement 1701, which remains in force today, stipulates that the monarch (who serves as the Supreme Governor of the Church of England) be a Protestant, maintain the Protestant succession, and "join in communion with the Church of England as by law established."
+Notably, the Act of Settlement 1701, which remains in force today, stipulates that the monarch (who serves as the supreme governor of the Church of England) be a Protestant, maintain the Protestant succession, and "join in communion with the Church of England as by law established."
 The Coronation Oath Act 1688 (reiterated in the Act of Settlement 1701) requires the rising Sovereign to take an oath to maintain "the true Profession of the Gospel and the Protestant Reformed Religion Established by Law" in the United Kingdom.

 Stuart period

 Struggle for control of the church persisted throughout the reigns of James I and his son Charles I, culminating in the outbreak of the First English Civil War in 1642.
 The two opposing factions consisted of Puritans, who sought to "purify" the church and enact more far-reaching Protestant reforms, and those who wanted to retain traditional beliefs and practices.
 In a period when many believed "true religion" and "good government" were the same thing, religious disputes often included a political element, one example being the struggle over bishops.
 In addition to their religious function, bishops acted as state censors, able to ban sermons and writings considered objectionable, while lay people could be tried by church courts for crimes including blasphemy, heresy, fornication and other 'sins of the flesh', as well as matrimonial or inheritance disputes.
 They also sat in the House of Lords and often blocked legislation opposed by the Crown; their ousting from Parliament by the 1640 Clergy Act was a major step on the road to war.

 Major repairs were done to Canterbury Cathedral after the Restoration in 1660.

 Following Royalist defeat in 1646, the episcopacy was formally abolished.
 In 1649, the Commonwealth of England outlawed a number of former practices and Presbyterian structures replaced the episcopate.
 The Thirty-nine Articles were replaced by the Westminster Confession.
-Worship according to the Book of Common Prayer was outlawed and replace by the Directory of Public Worship.
+Worship according to the Book of Common Prayer was outlawed and replaced by the Directory of Public Worship.
 Despite this, about one quarter of English clergy refused to conform to this form of state presbyterianism.
 It was also opposed by the other Puritan Nonconformists who rejected the very idea of state-mandated religion, and included the Congregationalists like Oliver Cromwell, and the Baptists, who were especially well represented in the New Model Army.